dfeng/blog/_posts/2014-12-25-copenhagen.md

 ![](/img/copenhagen/IMG_8772.jpg)

 Ever wondered why the Reddit [Secret Santa](http://redditgifts.com/exchanges/secret-santa-2014/) exchange program is so successful?
 It's simple -- because to know someone really well, all you need is their subscribed subreddit list.
-This will tell you more about them than a year of interactions.
-Now, if you were to browse my subreddit list, you might notice [/r/minimalism](http://www.reddit.com/r/minimalism).
-So, that was a convoluted way of saying that
+This will tell you more about them than years of interaction.
+Now, if you were to browse my subreddit list, you might notice that I'm subscribed to [/r/minimalism](http://www.reddit.com/r/minimalism), and you wouldn't be wrong to conclude the following --

 > I enjoy minimalism.

-Now, most of you will know that Scandinavia is synonymous with Minimalism.
+Now, most of you will know that Scandinavia is synonymous with minimalist design.
 I knew my tastes leaned in that direction, but I never really thought about why.
 Sitting at that café, surrounded by the golden, glamorous glitz, I finally knew.

 ![](/img/copenhagen/IMG_8860.jpg)